ruszkiew/sdwan/README.md

 Use pytest along with sdwan to automate validation.
 See linked file for an example.

 [EXAMPLE VALIDATION SCRIPT](https://github.com/ruszkiew/sdwan/blob/master/test_site.py)

+This test script can be run in the following form.

+    pytest -v test_site.py --deviceId 100.65.30.11

+You can run all test scripts (python script with prefixed with 'test' in the directory

+    pytest -v --deviceId 100.65.30.11

+One could put many tests in a single script or have a script per test case.

+The 'pytest.ini' file was included to ignore Warning Messages.

 ## TODO
 See the GitHub 'Issues' tracker for a list of planned features/fixes.